jao11/XMIMSIM/Installation-instructions.md

 ## Windows

 Installers containing the 32-bit and 64-bit binaries of XMI-MSIM for the Windows platform can be found in the **[Downloads](http://lvserver.ugent.be/xmi-msim)** section.
 It will download and install _xraylib_ if necessary.
 Although the 32-bit version has been verified to work on Windows XP, we recommend using it on Windows 7 and newer.
-Version 4.0 is the last release to have support for Windows XP. **I strongly recommend using the 64-bit release, as I may drop support for the 32-bit version when the next release is made**
+Version 4.0 is the last release to have support for Windows XP. **I strongly recommend using the 64-bit release, as I will drop support for the 32-bit version when the next release is made**

 The Windows versions ship with the OpenCL plug-in for XMI-MSIM.
 In order for this plug-in to function, you need 1) to have a videocard that supports OpenCL 1.1 and 2) have the OpenCL drivers installed as provided by your videocard's manufacturer.
 To test if this is the case, try running XMI-MSIM with OpenCL enabled: if an error dialog pops up, then you need to install the drivers.
 Other errors would be displayed in red in the log, followed by a fallback to the default Fortran implementation.

-## Mac OS X
+## macOS

 A **[dmg](http://lvserver.ugent.be/xmi-msim)** file has been created containing an application bundle which integrates nicely within Mac OS X, through the use of some dedicated API's.
-The provided app will run on Mac OS X Mountain Lion and newer (all 64-bit Intel only).
+The provided app will run on macOS Yosemite and newer (all 64-bit Intel only).
 After downloading, mount the dmg file and drag the XMI-MSIM app to the Applications folder.

 [Homebrew](http://brew.sh) offers the command-line part of XMI-MSIM, which is probably only useful when installing [XRMC](http://github.com/golosio/xrmc) with its XMI-MSIM plug-in.